PrakharRastogi123/Python_Project_256102/Readme.md

 # About:
-* PyText is a python based text editor.
+* PyText is a python based **text editor**.
 Its GUI is build using tkinter.
 * PyText has functionalities like:
   * Create a new file.
   * Open an already existing file to edit it.
   * Save option: If file is saved for the first time, then save as option will be used.
 Otherwise save option will overwrite the file.